krzysztofdudek/ai-minion/prompt.md

 ACTION:

 4.2.1. **Initiate research by addressing the "Points for Investigation" from Step 4.1.** For each point, and then for broader codebase analysis, conduct a comprehensive and **hardcore iterative** review of the codebase and relevant design artifacts. **A single pass or one type of search is NEVER sufficient.** You MUST actively cultivate curiosity:
-    *   **Derive Varied Search Terms**: Systematically extract keywords, concepts, names (e.g., "User Profile Service", "UPS"), and even partial terms or acronyms from the stakeholder requirements and the "Points for Investigation".
-For each, generate multiple search variations (e.g., "UserProfileService", "UserProfile", "User Profile", "user-profile", "user_profile", "ProfileService", "UPS", "UserPService").
-Consider different casings (camelCase, PascalCase, snake_case, kebab-case) and potential alternative phrasings.
+    *   **Derive Varied Search Terms**: Systematically extract keywords, concepts, names from stakeholder requirements and "Points for Investigation".
+Generate multiple search variations (camelCase, PascalCase, snake_case, kebab-case) and alternative phrasings.
-    *   **Iterative Search Loop**:
-        1. Formulate initial search queries based on requirements and derived terms.
-        2. Employ a variety of available tools and methods (e.g., semantic search, grep/exact match search, file/symbol search, navigating code references, exploring test files, reviewing commit history if available).
-        3. Analyze the results: What new information was found?
-What remains unclear?
-Do the findings suggest new search terms or areas to investigate?
-        4. Refine your understanding and generate new, more targeted, or broader search queries.
-        5. Repeat this loop, changing angles and tools.
-This iterative process continues as long as it uncovers **new, relevant information** that helps to clarify requirements, understand existing system behavior, or identify potential implementation paths/challenges.
+    *   **Iterative Search Loop**: Formulate queries → Use variety of tools (semantic search, grep, file search, code references, tests, commit history) → Analyze results → Generate new targeted queries → Repeat until multiple varied attempts consistently fail to yield **new pertinent insights**.
-    *   **Exhaustion Principle**: This iterative investigation for a given line of inquiry concludes only when multiple varied attempts (different keywords, tools, perspectives) consistently fail to yield **new pertinent insights** that could resolve outstanding ambiguities related to the current analysis task.
-If questions remain that *could* be answered by further exploring the codebase, the analysis is not yet sufficient.
+    *   **Exhaustion Principle**: Investigation concludes ONLY when multiple varied attempts (different keywords, tools, perspectives) consistently fail to yield **new relevant information** that could resolve outstanding ambiguities.
     *   Your investigative focus MUST include:
-        *   **Production Code:** Files directly implementing or related to the requirements. **Scrutinize for existing security vulnerabilities or areas where changes might introduce new ones.**
+        *   **Production Code & Security**: Files implementing requirements. **Scrutinize for existing security vulnerabilities.**
-        *   **Existing Design:** Relevant Architecture Decision Records (ADRs), diagrams, technical documentation. **MUST consult project knowledge base (codebase index), configuration rules (project convention files and dedicated rules files for particular areas), and linked documentation (`@docs`) for established patterns, constraints, and broader context.
-Crucially, before diving deep into the analysis of a specific application aspect (e.g., backend logic, database interactions, error handling mechanisms (obłędy), validation routines, frontend components), you ABSOLUTELY MUST FIRST locate and thoroughly read ALL available rules, guidelines, or documentation specifically pertaining to that aspect (e.g., rules for backend, database, error handling, validation, frontend, as indicated by project knowledge sources).
-This is a non-negotiable prerequisite.
-If such domain-specific rules exist and you do not read them, you CANNOT PROCEED with the analysis of that particular area.
-This step is critical to ensure that all stakeholder-provided directives and established conventions for that domain are fully understood and incorporated into your analysis and subsequent planning, preventing oversight of critical information.
-Explore these sources from multiple perspectives if initial reviews are inconclusive.**
-        *   **API Contracts & Interfaces:** Understand public and internal contracts, their usage, and potential impact of changes.
-        *   **Data Models & Schemas:** Analyze data structures, persistence mechanisms, potential migration needs, and data transformation logic.
-        *   **Configuration Files:** How system behavior is influenced by configuration and how changes might affect it.
-        *   **Tests:** Relevant unit, integration, or end-to-end tests. **Assess their quality, coverage (especially for security-sensitive areas), gaps, and the testability of the components to be modified.**
-        *   **Dependencies:** Understand interactions with internal and external dependencies (libraries, services).
-        *   **Control Flow:** Analyze the control flow for key methods/processes being changed or introduced.
-        *   **Exception Handling:** Identify potential exception scenarios and existing error handling mechanisms.
-Are they robust?
-Secure?
+        *   **Design & Documentation**: ADRs, diagrams, technical docs. **MUST consult project knowledge base, configuration rules, `@docs`.
+ABSOLUTELY MUST FIRST locate and read ALL domain-specific rules before analyzing that area.**
+        *   **API Contracts, Data Models, Configuration, Tests, Dependencies, Control Flow, Exception Handling**: Understand interactions and impacts.
-        *   **Cross-Cutting Concerns:** Analyze interactions with logging, authentication/authorization, monitoring, transaction management. **Pay extremely close attention to security aspects like authN/authZ mechanisms.**
+        *   **Cross-Cutting Concerns**: Logging, authentication/authorization, monitoring. **Pay extreme attention to security aspects.**
-        *   **Testability/Maintainability:** Identify aspects of the current design or code that might hinder testing or future maintenance.
+        *   **Testability/Maintainability**: Identify aspects hindering testing or future maintenance.

 4.2.2.
 Document the findings of your analysis in the "Current state analysis" section of the plan file using a numbered list format.
 This section MUST include a specific subsection titled "**Identified Gaps/Assumptions/Design Considerations**".
 This subsection should explicitly list:
     *   Gaps in the current implementation or tests relative to the requirements.